 If you are looking for a guided tour of the Vatican at an affordable price and with a small group, this is the best option.

-When it comes to selecting the best guided tours of the Vatican, I suggest you consider options such as the small group Vatican tour includes virtually the same as the general tour at a slightly higher price.
+When selecting the best guided tours of the Vatican, I suggest you consider options such as the small group Vatican tour where you will have an expert guide and you will also have skip-the-line access to the museums.

-The big difference is that you will go in a group of 12-14 people maximum.
-This also allows you to be closer to the guide, which will make it easier for you to ask him all your questions.
+The big difference of this guided tour is that you will go in a group of 24 people maximum.
+This also allows you to get closer to the guide, which makes it easier for you to ask him/her any questions you may have.

-In addition to explanations about specific works, this private tour of the Vatican also includes interesting information about the architecture of the area, the political and religious life of the Vatican (worthy of a series, and there are several) and anecdotes that most tourists don't know.
+In addition to explanations of specific works, this comprehensive tour of the Vatican and St. Peter's also includes interesting information such as a look at the architecture of the area, insights into the political and religious life of the Vatican (worthy of a series and there are several) and anecdotes that most tourists don't know.

-By hiring a guided tour (and this works in virtually all cases) you can stop worrying about times, routes and waits (the vast majority of Vatican tours are queue-free).
-Paradoxically, you feel less like a tourist on a guided tour because the only concern is the stories the guide is telling.
+By booking a guided tour (and this works in virtually all cases) you can stop worrying about times, routes and waits (the vast majority of Vatican tours are queue-free).
+Paradoxical though it may seem, you feel less like a tourist on a guided tour because the only concern is the stories the guide is telling.

 There are refund options if you cancel 24 hours in advance.
 This allows you to adjust your plans in case of unforeseen circumstances without losing your money.
-Make sure when you book that tickets are included and ensure queue-free access: although it may seem basic, nothing should be taken for granted.
+Make sure when you make your booking that entrance tickets are included and ensure queue-free access: although it may seem basic, nothing should be taken for granted.

 Organise your guided tour of the Vatican

-Although there are various timetables, it is advisable to choose the early morning to avoid coinciding with peak times at the Vatican Museums.
+Although there are various times to visit the Vatican with a guided tour, it is recommended that you choose the early morning hours to avoid coinciding with peak times at the Vatican Museums.

 How to get to the Vatican

-The Vatican is far from the historic centre of Rome, but, contrary to what many people think, it is within walking distance from tourist attractions such as Piazza Navona and Campo di Fiori.
-In any case, the easiest way to get there is to take metro line A to Ottaviano S. Pietro.
+Although it's a bit of a drive, the Vatican can be reached from the centre of Rome on foot from tourist spots such as Piazza Navona or Campo di Fiori.
+In any case, the easiest option is to take metro line A to Ottaviano S. Pietro.

-The Vatican tour lasts about three hours, although the total time can vary and can be longer (it will rarely be less).
-If you want to see the highlights of the Vatican Museums in depth, without rushing around and soaking up the guide's explanations, a tour of less than this time is not recommended.
+Atour of the Vatican can take approximately three hours, although the total time can vary and can be longer.
+If you want to see the highlights of the Vatican Museums in depth, a tour of less than this time is not recommended.
+If you are visiting the Vatican on your own, you may be interested in this post on the length of Vatican tours.

-Leave the area for lunch unless your guide gives you a specific recommendation.
-Places near St Peter's Square will be expensive and some may commit the grave sin of offering you a plate of reheated pasta or pizza.
-If you're going to continue touring the area after your visit, it will be enough to stay away from the central areas or ask your guide for a recommendation.
-Fortunately, Italy is one of the easiest countries in Europe to eat well and cheaply.
+Leave the area for lunch unless your guide gives you a specific recommendation for eating near the Vatican.
+Be aware that most places near St Peter's Square will be expensive and some may commit the grave sin of offering you a plate of reheated pasta or pizza.

 Tour with children

 It is not recommended that you take a guided tour of the Vatican Museums with children unless it is specifically adapted for them.
-The tour is long for the little ones, the museums are crowded and they won't enjoy it and you won't enjoy the advantages of a guided tour of the Vatican.
-As for pushchairs, they can be a real chaos at peak times.
+The tour is too long for the little ones, the museums are crowded and they won't enjoy it and you won't enjoy it.
+As for pushchairs, they can be chaotic at peak times.

 Ana's Traveller Tip